Handling Rejection | You Are Accepted

 Rabbi Shmuley Boteach, the Orthodox Jewish rabbi who is known for his secular outreach and TLC show “Shalom in the Home,” was friends with Michael Jackson for several years.
 He said, “I think Michael lived with a profound fear of rejection.”
 He said Michael told that, “Everything I’ve done in pursuing fame, in honing my craft was an effort to be loved because I never felt loved.”

 Most of the time rejection is not seen in the outside and we know how to cover things up well.
-But when rejection takes root invariably it comes out in our behaviour.
+But when rejection takes root invariably it comes out in our behavior.

 Have you ever said, “I feel sad. so lonely.
 I feel so angry, so mad that he did this to me.”
 You fill in the blank.
 I feel so depressed and I don’t know why.
 So you start to deal with that feeling and try to do things to move away from that feeling.
 Until we deal with that feelings all that we do is to coverup that feelings with other things or we blame others for the way we feel and little by little we shut everyone who made us feel that way and then we never have anybody in our lives.
 Then they get very lonely and they are now living in the very thing that they feared.